Watering

 No drainage holes

-Pots without drainage holes accumulate water at the bottom that the plant's roots can't escape.
-Even careful watering results in the lower half of the root zone staying saturated.
+Pots without drainage holes accumulate water at the bottom that the plant's roots have no way to escape from.
+Even careful, measured watering results in the lower half of the root zone staying permanently saturated, since there's no exit path for excess water regardless of how little is added.

 Decorative pots covering drainage

-Heartleaf philodendrons are frequently placed in decorative cachepots without drainage holes.
-If water accumulates in the space between the plastic nursery pot and the decorative outer pot, the roots are effectively sitting in standing water.
+Heartleaf philodendrons are frequently placed in decorative cachepots without drainage holes, kept inside their original plastic nursery pot for convenience.
+If water accumulates in the gap between the plastic nursery pot and the decorative outer pot, the roots end up effectively sitting in standing water even though the nursery pot itself has functioning drainage holes.

 How to Fix It